Chocolate Chess Pie

-The sweetness of this rich custard-like Chocolate Chess Pie is offset by the rich bittersweet tones of cocoa.
-A perfect addition to your holiday dessert table.
+The sweetness of this Chocolate Chess Pie is offset by the rich bittersweet tones of cocoa.
+A rich and decadent pie for chocolate lovers!

 cake pie and eating it too.

 Chess Pies are one of the easiest pies to make and are great additions to your holiday dessert table.

 - Most chess pie recipes use a 9″ shallow pie crust, such as in this one.

 - It’s important to partially blind bake the pie crust before adding the filling, to ensure the bottom crust gets baked through.
 No one wants a soggy bottom crust.

 - Melted butter, sugar, eggs, vanilla, salt, cornmeal, and cocoa are whisked together for the filling.

 - The filling is poured into the blind-baked pie crust and baked for about 45 minutes.
 How easy!!

 If you love chocolate, you’re gonna love the rich taste of cocoa in this pie, and it doesn’t take a very large piece of this pie to satisfy both your chocolate and sweet tooth cravings.

 If you like this pie, you might also like Classic Chess Pie!Print